Data Quality Metric Library

 |

-The percentage of the number of sign records with recorded owner, class, type, material (background and legend), colour (background and legend), and installation date or recent known condition.
+The percentage of the number of "in use" sign records with recorded owner, class, type, material (background and legend), colour (background and legend), and installation date or recent known condition.

 Paired with: LIGHTS5, RAIL4